 In this episode Ben and I talk about our experiences at WCPT, as well as the massive success of the Unposter and what this means for the future of conferences.
 Not really.
-But this conversation certainly influenced how I think about conferences in general and, to be honest, it’s made me question whether or not the “international conference” is something that I’ll personally be planning around in the near future.
-I’m probably going to look for opportunities to travel less frequently but for longer periods.
-Instead of the 4-5 day whirlwind of flights, hotels and conference centres that I’ve come to tolerate for the chance to have good conversations, I’ve decided that there are other, cheaper, more effective, and less environmentally impactful ways to meet interesting people.
-This is another example of how simply having an in-depth conversation about a topic has changed my thinking around it.
+But this conversation certainly influenced how we think about conferences in general and, to be honest, it made us question whether or not the “international conference” is something that we’ll personally be planning around in the near future.
+We’ll both probably going to look for opportunities to travel less frequently but for longer periods.
+Instead of the 4-5 day whirlwind of flights, hotels and conference centres that we’ve come to tolerate for the chance to have good conversations, we think that there are other, cheaper, more effective, and less environmentally impactful ways to meet interesting people.
+This is another example of how simply having an in-depth conversation about a topic has changed our thinking around it.

-I also thought that we had independently come up with the idea of flipping the conference, but was pretty devastated to see that the idea has been around for at least almost a decade.
+Note: I thought that we had independently come up with the idea of flipping the conference, but was pretty devastated to see that the idea has been around for almost a decade.